ProgSoc/Constitution/CONSTITUTION.md

 The following terms, unless otherwise indicated to the contrary shall mean:

-a.
-Society: Programmers' Society.
+- Society: Programmers' Society.

-b.
-University, UTS: The University of Technology Sydney.
+- University, UTS: The University of Technology Sydney.

-c.
-Union: ActivateUTS (formerly known as UTS Union).
+- Union: ActivateUTS (formerly known as UTS Union).

 ## 3. OBJECTS